Antonio Segni: Prime Minister of Italy

-In April 1955, Giovanni Gronchi was elected new president of the Republic.
-After the election, a political crisis between Prime Minister Scelba and DC's leader Fanfani broke out.
+In the 1955 Italian presidential election held on 28–29 April of that year, Giovanni Gronchi was elected the new president of the Republic.
+After the election, a political crisis between prime minister Scelba and DC's leader Fanfani broke out.
 In July 1955, Scelba resigned from the office, and Segni received the task of forming a new cabinet.
-He started consultations with parties to explore the possibilities of forming a new coalition government, obtaining the approval of DC, Italian Democratic Socialist Party (PSDI) and Italian Liberal Party (PLI) and the external support from the Italian Republican Party (PRI).
-On 6 July, Segni sworn in as new prime minister.
-On 18 July, the government's program was approved by the Chamber of Deputies with 293 votes in favour and 265 against while, on 22 July, the Senate of the Republic approved the confidence vote with 121 votes in favour and 100 against.
+He started consultations with parties to explore the possibilities of forming a new coalition government, obtaining the approval of DC, Italian Democratic Socialist Party (PSDI) and Italian Liberal Party (PLI), and the external support from the Italian Republican Party (PRI).
+On 6 July, Segni sworn in as the new prime minister.
+On 18 July, the government's program was approved by the Chamber of Deputies with 293 votes in favour and 265 against.
+On 22 July, the Senate of the Republic approved the confidence vote with 121 votes in favour and 100 against.